tsufurukawa/personal_blog/source/_posts/2014-05-13-part-ii-rails-forms.markdown

 date: 2014-05-13 22:41:29 -0700
 comments: true
 categories: [Rails, Forms, Strong Parameters, Validation]
+keywords: Ruby on Rails, Tealeaf Academy, strong parameters, validations
+description: How to handle form submissions in Rails using validations and strong parameters
 ---

 In the last post, we discussed how to generate forms, how the parameters are stored inside a `params` hash, and where the form is submitted to.
 In this post, we talk about how to handle the form submission using validations and strong parameters.